 - Special Features: automated magnetic field in 2D;

 - Special Features: lattice perturbations (e.g., strain) and ‘disorder cell’ concept for implementation of multi-orbital/-bond impurities;

 - Algorithms: high-resolution CPGF full spectral (finite temperature response functions);

-- Algorithms: ultra-high-resolution CPGF single-shot (zero temperature DC conductivity)
+- Algorithms: high-resolution CPGF single-shot (zero temperature DC conductivity)

 For further details on the algorithms and the implementation please refer to S. M. Joao et al., R. Soc.
 Open Sci.
 7, 191809 (2020) [https://royalsocietypublishing.org/doi/full/10.1098/rsos.191809].

-Before installing the code, following prerequisites need to be satisfied:
+Before installing the core components, KITEx and KITE-tools, the following prerequisites need to be satisfied:

 Python (version 3.5 or newer)